 As stated, the street address for a site is considered the best means of identifying the location, as addresses are familiar to the public.
 Addressing is also one of the key foundational datasets of geographic information systems (GIS).
 A master address repository is the primary table that is used to record, store, and edit address data.

 The City-Parish Planning Commission developed the first digital address dataset for East Baton Rouge Parish.
 A series of field surveys were conducted during 1995 and 1996 to collect the information from which to build the database.
-Originally, the address data was stored as attributes in the property/lot database.
-Since that time, address information has been consistently updated as part of the regular workflow of the Planning Commission GIS Division.
-This is accomplished by coordinating with the Department of Development Map Room.
-When an address is assigned or changed, the Planning Commission GIS Analysts record the new information in the master address repository.
-This process is supplemented by reviewing city directories and field surveying in the instance of unclear or missing information.
+Originally, the address information was stored as attributes in the property/lot database.
+Since that time, addresses have been consistently updated as part of the regular workflow of the GIS Division.
+Until recently this was accomplished by coordinating with the Department of Development Map Room who was responsible for assigning addresses.
+In the spring of 2018, in an effort to streamline the addressing process, the Department of Development passed its street addressing duties to the Department of Information Services GIS Division.
+Today, GIS analysts assign new, verify existing, and change addresses while also recording this data in the master address repository.

-In the fall of 2010, through its partnership with the US Army Corps of Engineers, the City-Parish contracted Intergraph® Corporation to conduct a series of “discovery” interviews with representatives from City-Parish departments, Baker, Central, and Zachary to discuss their needs associated with civic address management.
-To fulfill the contract agreement,
+Corporation in the fall of 2010 to conduct a series of “discovery” interviews with representatives from City-Parish departments, Baker, Central, and Zachary to discuss their needs associated with civic address management.
+To fulfill the contract agreement, Intergraph®

 to the City-Parish in April 2011.
 One of the first accomplishments following the assessment was the creation of the Civic Address Committee